exasol/sphinx-github-pages-generator/doc/design.rst

 Use GitHub
 ##########

-This project uses a lot of github calls.
+This project uses a lot of git calls.
 Since not all of the are present in PyGitHub, we decided to use
 :code: ´subprocess.run´ for all of them, in order to keep the git calls consistent.

 ######################